A document management and version control plugin that allows teams of any size to collaboratively edit files and manage their workflow.

 Features

-French and Spanish language support (easily translated to your language)
+- Multiple language support including French, Spanish and German (easily translated to your language)

 Features Available via the [Code Cookbook](https://github.com/wp-document-revisions/wp-document-revisions-Code-Cookbook)